 But now we can probably apply that same notion to the whole of professional cycling.

-Bjarne Riis (photo: AFP), through mutiple denials and acts of hypocrisy; as he chided riders (Hamilton and Basso) formerly under his care of their recent doping indictments, has come out and admitted his own performance enhancing drug use (as T-o-03 mentions below).
+Bjarne Riis (photo: AFP), through mutiple denials and acts of hypocrisy; as he chided riders (Hamilton and Basso) formerly under his care of their recent doping indictments, has come out and admitted his own performance enhancing drug use (as T-o-03 mentions below)."The time has come to put the cards on the table," said Riis.
+"I have done things which I now regret and which I wouldn't do again.
+I have doped.
+I have taken EPO.
+For awhile it was part if my life."

 A former Tour de France stage winner, all of a sudden taking down one of cycling's greats?
 We all should have known that his breaking of Miguel Indurain during the 1996 Tour de France smelled a little funny.